Augusta, Georgia: Parks and recreation

-Law and government
+Government

 In 1995, citizens of Augusta and unincorporated parts of Richmond County voted to consolidate their city and county governments.
 Citizens of Hephzibah and Blythe, also located in Richmond County, voted against joining in the merger, which took effect January 1, 1996.
 The unified government consists of a mayor and ten commissioners.
 Eight commissioners represent single-member districts, while two are elected at-large, each to represent a super district that encompasses half of Augusta-Richmond's population.
+A May 2024 referendum, giving the mayor full voting powers on the Augusta Commission, was approved by Augusta voters by 74%, with the mayor previously being allowed to vote only in the case of a tie on the commission.
+The government is a Council–manager government, with the commission appointing a County Administrator to carry out ordinances and directives of the government.